JoeByrne22/wdi-project-one/README.md

   Each time the button is pressed, more red squares are generated.

-# If I Had Time...
+# If I had Time...

   1.)
-Add more style, I would love the theme of the game to be universal throughout, for me its still looks a bit slapped together.
+Add more style, I would love the theme of the game to be universal throughout, for me it's still looks a bit slapped together.

   2.)
 Add a scoreboard, I would need figure out how to save and show the data on local storage.
 The reason why I would do it this way is because I would need the information to be save even when the page is reloaded.